Business

 English language requirements

-International and non-native speakers of English will be required to have a minimum of UKVI IELTS with no less than 4.5 in writing and 4.0 in reading, speaking and listening.
+International and non-native speakers of English will be required to have a minimum of UKVI IELTS of 4.5 (with no less than 4.0 in any band).

 Business

-International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at C grade or equivalent including Maths.
+International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at Grade 4 or above, including Maths and four other subjects.

 Engineering and Physics

-International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at grade C, including equivalent GCSE Mathematics and Physics at grade C.
+International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at Grade 4 or above including Maths, Physics and three other subjects.

-International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at grade C, including GCSE Biology and Chemistry at grade C.
+International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at Grade 4 or above including Maths, and Science (Preferably Biology) and three other subjects.

 Computer Science

-International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at grade C, including GCSE Mathematics at grade C, or an equivalent qualification.
+International Secondary School qualification equivalent to a minimum of UK 5 GCSEs at Grade 4 or above including Maths and four other subjects.

 How much?